 Type I restriction enzymes are a group of endonucleases that recognize a bipartite sequence, but do not produce a predictable cleavage pattern.
 Learn more about how Type I REs work.

 Type III restriction enzymes are a group of endonucleases that recognize a non-pallindromic sequence, comprising two inversely oriented sites.
 Learn more about these poorly understood enzymes.

-Watch as Geoff Wilson, Restriction Enzymes Division Head, describes the interaction of restriction enzymes and substrate DNA using computer models generated from x-ray crystallography data.
+Watch as Geoff Wilson, Restriction Enzyme Division Head, describes the interaction of restriction enzymes and substrate DNA using computer models generated from x-ray crystallography data.